wayneagl/playbook/protocols/drills/project-setup/README.md

 ## Setup Git
 We use [Gitlab](http://gitlab.com) as a remote repository to store our code.
-We have Futureworkz group in Gitlab and all projects should be parked under the Futureworkz namespace.
+We have Agilelab group in Gitlab and all projects should be parked under the Agilelab namespace.
 Please approach the system administrator to create and get the respository url.

 ```sh